pulumi/docs/content/docs/pulumi-cloud/webhooks.md

 Each webhook payload has a format specific to the payload being emitted.
 Every payload will contain a sender, organization, and stack reference as appropriate.
 For examples of specific payloads, see _Payload Reference_ below.

 Each webhook will contain an `organization` field, which is the organization name, and a URL for the event.
-It may  also contain the `user` who requested the action, `projectName`, and `stackName` when applicable.
+It may also contain the `user` who requested the action, as well as the `projectName` and `stackName` when applicable.

 ##### Stack Creation